hoodiehq/hoodie/docs/about/hoodie-concepts.rst

 **Offline First means: build your apps without the assumption of permanent connectivity**.
 Cache data and apps locally.
-Build interfaces that accomodate the offline state elegantly.
+Build interfaces that accommodate the offline state elegantly.
 Design user interactions that will not break if their train goes into a tunnel.
 Don't freak out your users with network error messages or frustrate them with inaccessible data. **Offline First apps are faster, more robust, more